Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Results and Discussion

 \subsection{Phase Diagram of Sn}

-Figs.~\ref{fig:phase}(a) and (b) illustrate the phase diagram of Sn obtained from the experiment~\cite{14JAP-Sn-xu} and the DP-SCAN model.
-For the DP model, we computed the phase diagram with the temperature ranges from 0 to 2000 K while the pressure ranges from 0 to 20 GPa.
-We first adopted the thermodynamics integration method~\cite{08JPCM-Vega} \MC{(more details can be found in the ``Free Energy Calculations'' Section of SI)} to compute the coexistence points on the phase diagram of Sn, as listed as A, B, and C in Fig.~\ref{fig:phase}.
-First, the A point indicates the coexistence point of the $\beta$-Sn and liquid Sn at 5 GPa and 741 K. Second, the B point represents the coexistence of the $\beta$-Sn and {\it bct}-Sn phases at 20 GPa and 531 K. Third, the C point depicts the coexistence of the {\it bct}-Sn and liquid Sn at 20 GPa and 1387 K. Finally, we performed the Gibbs-Duhem integration along the coexistence line and reached the $\beta$-{\it bct}-liquid triple-point D at 10 GPa and 853.5 K.
+\CT{Figs.~\ref{fig:phase}(a), (b), and (c) illustrate the phase diagram of Sn obtained from the experiment~\cite{14JAP-Sn-xu}, the DP-SCAN, and the DP-PBE model.} For the DP-SCAN model, we computed the phase diagram with the temperature ranges from 0 to 2000 K while the pressure ranges from 0 to 20 GPa.
+We first adopted the thermodynamics integration method~\cite{08JPCM-Vega} \MC{(more details can be found in the "Free Energy Calculations" Section of SI~\cite{23SI})} to compute the coexistence points on the phase diagram of Sn, as listed as A, B, and C in Fig.~\ref{fig:phase}(b).
+First, the A point indicates the coexistence point of the $\beta$-Sn and liquid Sn at 5 GPa and 741 K. Second, the B point represents the coexistence of the $\beta$-Sn and {\it bct}-Sn phases at 20 GPa and 531 K. Third, the C point depicts the coexistence of the {\it bct}-Sn and liquid Sn at 20 GPa and 1387 K. Finally, we performed the Gibbs-Duhem integration along the coexistence line and reached the $\beta$-{\it bct}-liquid triple-point D at 10 GPa and 853.5 K. \CT{Similar routines were performed for the DP-PBE model to yield the phase diagram of Sn, which is shown in Fig.~\ref{fig:phase}(c).}